RavitejaUppulapu/Raviteja_Uppulapu_p1/README.md

  **Feel free to reach out to me via the contact form on the website, or connect with me on social media:**

 - Email: your.email@example.com
-- LinkedIn: Raviteja Uppulapu
+- LinkedIn: raviteja-uppulapu-149354246
-- GitHub: yourusername
+- GitHub: RavitejaUppulapu
 ## Thank you for visiting my portfolio!